equinor/rvmsharp/spikes/2023-11-27-KeepOctreeShape.md

 - Half the sector heights
 - Overlap the sectors
   - Expand the sectors to contain all the geometry, but still keep the octree shape when chopping up to sub sectors
-- Make a smart cubify algorith
+- Make a smart cubify algorithm